-At least 3 people dead as Europe swelters through heatwave
+At least three people dead as Europe swelters through heatwave

 In Spain, firefighters continued through the night to battle an out of control forest fire in the northeastern Catalonia region.

-Hundreds of firefighters backed by troops and aerial water bombers were trying to bring it under control.
+Authorities said more than 700 firefighters, eight helicopters and six water-dropping aircraft aimed to slow the fire's progress until nightfall, when cooler temperatures might give them an advantage.

-They were hampered by roasting 44-degree temperatures and very low humidity according to David Borrell, head of the Catalan fire department.
+They were hampered by roasting 44C and very low humidity according to David Borrell, head of the Catalan fire department.

+Authorities said the fire is the Catalonia region's worst fire in two decades and 20,000 hectares of hilly terrain are at risk.
+By Friday, an estimated 6000 hectares had burned.

+Fire investigators believe the blaze started with the spontaneous combustion of a pile of chicken manure on a livestock farm.

 Spain's northeast was on red heatwave alert denoting "extreme risk".
 The stifling temperatures have caused air quality to nosedive in some European cities, prompting local authorities to take anti-pollution measures.